Throughout my professional career, I have had the privilege of working with some of the best and brightest minds in the healthcare industry.

 These guiding principles consist of:

-1 Purpose: Understanding the purpose of the project
+1 Purpose: Understanding the overall objective of the project

-2 Alignment: Aligning responsible departments in order by priority
+2 Alignment: Aligning support and ancillary departments by priority

 3 Defining: Defining roles, functions, and responsibilities of those involved